 The design of the Kuno powerless fridge seems to come from a dystopian tale, it took months of attempts, but in the end it found the solution in archaic origins.

-It is inspired by the Labu Sayong, a traditional water jug from the villages in Malaysia.
-A jug modeled with clay which in turn has the ability to cool water in a natural way.
+It is inspired by the Labu Sayong, a traditional Malaysian village water jug.
+A pitcher modeled with clay which in turn has the ability to cool water in a natural way.

 Kuno uses the same materials and a similar method to cool its contents.